fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 clients, recommending a plan based on their unique situation, and discussing with other team members to obtain feedback.
-By introducing an algorithm, it is possible that loan officers may limit their conversations with team members and clients, and assume the algorithm is good enough to accept its recommendation without those additional sources of information. information on people the algorithm typically rejects to create a system that takes advantage of people who need funds but did not receive them.
+By introducing an algorithm, it is possible that loan officers may limit their conversations with team members and clients, assuming the algorithm's recommendations are good enough to accept its recommendation without those additional sources of information. information on people the algorithm typically rejects to create a system that takes advantage of people who need funds but did not receive them.